 I got the chance to talk about some of the issues on Ohio public radio last week.
 You can listen through the link below.
-Think of this as a break from reading in favor of an audio blog.
+It’s a break from reading in favor of an audio experience.

 (P.S.
 I’m only the first 16 minutes of a program that went next to NASA’s moon rocket.
 Don’t be confused by the lead on the link below.
 Enjoy!)